robertoschwald/homebridge-obis-powermeter/README.md

 - Serial device not found: verify the serialPort path (prefer /dev/serial/by-id on Linux) and permissions.
 - No readings / timeouts: confirm protocol matches your meter; try increasing pollInterval; check logs.
 - D0 meters: you may need different baud rate/parity according to your device.
-- Debugging: set debugLevel to 1 or 2 or use SML_DEBUG env var on the child bridge.
+- Debugging: set debugLevel to 1 or 2 or use OBIS_DEBUG env var on the child bridge.
 - Icon looks wrong: remove cached accessories in Homebridge UI and restart Homebridge.

 ## Development